ericbrooke/setup_ruby_rails/README.md

 ```
 bundle
 ```
-if it does not know where bundler is you have a problem with your Ruby Management for rbenv run - rbenv rehash
+if it does not know where bundler is you have a problem with your Ruby Management for rbenv run - rbenv rehash.
+Most Rails projects will have  a database.yml.example file, you will need to duplicate this and remove .example of the end of the name.
 ```
 rakenuke
 ```